Gezer: Sources

-18th Dynasty.
-Gezer is first mentioned as part of a list of cities taken by Thutmose III on the walls of the Precinct of Amun-Re, at Karnak.
-The Amarna letters mention kings of Gezer swearing loyalty to the Egyptian pharaoh.

-19th Dynasty.
-Gezer is mentioned in the victory stele of Merneptah, dating from the end of the 13th century BCE, which states: "Plundered is the Canaan with every evil; carried off is Ashkelon; seized upon is Gezer; Yanoam is made as that which does not exist; Israel is laid waste, his seed is not".

 Biblical conquest under Joshua

 In biblical times, Gezer, which lay on the outskirts of Jewish land, was incorporated at a later time.
 The biblical story of the Israelite conquest of Canaan under their leader Joshua mentions a certain "king of Gezer" who had gone to help his countrymen in Lachish, where he met his death.

 Gezer is listed in the Book of Joshua as one of the cities allotted to the tribe of Ephraim, as well as a Levitical city, one of ten allotted to the Levite children of Kehoth – the Kohathites.
 Eusebius (4th century CE), describing the biblical Gezer of his day, writes:

 Gazer [sic].
 The lot of Ephraim, set aside for Levites.
 And Joshua besieged it, killing its king (Josh.
 10:33).
 Solomon also built here (1 Kings 9:15–16).
 It is now called Gazara, a village of Nikopolis (Emmaus), [which is a place located] 4 milestones from it in the north.
 The tribe of Ephraim did not expel the foreigners from it (Judges 1:29).